UPenn Engineering

 George J. Pappas

-Home Research Teaching Group News Publications Awards and News Contact
+Home Research Teaching Group News Publications Lectures Awards and News Contact

-George J. Pappas is the Joseph Moore Professor in the Department of Electrical and Systems Engineering at the University of Pennsylvania.
+George J. Pappas is the UPS Foundation Professor at the Department of Electrical and Systems Engineering at the University of Pennsylvania.
 He also holds a secondary appointment in the Departments of Computer and Information Sciences, and Mechanical Engineering and Applied Mechanics.
-He is member of the GRASP Lab and the PRECISE Center.
-He currently serves as the Deputy Dean for Research in the School of Engineering and Applied Science.
-His research focuses on control theory and in particular, hybrid systems, embedded systems, hierarchical and distributed control systems, with applications to unmanned aerial vehicles, distributed robotics, green buildings, and biomolecular networks.
-He is a Fellow of IEEE, and has received various awards such as the Antonio Ruberti Young Researcher Prize, the George S. Axelby Award, and the National Science Foundation PECASE.
+Previously, he served as the Deputy Dean for Research in the School of Engineering and Applied Science.
+Pappas's research interest focus on control systems, robotics and autonomous systems, formal methods, machine learning for safe and secure cyber-physical systems.
+He has received numerous awards including the NSF PECASE, the Antonio Ruberti Young Researcher Prize, the George S. Axelby Award, the O. Hugo Schuck Best Paper Award, and the George H. Heilmeier Faculty Excellence Award.
+Pappas has mentored more than fifty students and postdocs, most of the faculty in leading universities around the world.
+Recognized for his outstanding contributions, Pappas is a Fellow of IEEE, IFAC, and was elected to the National Academy of Engineering in 2024.

-December 2011: George J. Pappas will be a semi-plenary speaker at the 50th IEEE Conference on Decision and Control and European Control Conference in Orlando, FL.
+January 2020: George J. Pappas will be a plenary speaker at the Chinese Control Conference in Shenyang, China.
 More

 [ All News ]